haroonawanofficial/Noctua-X/readme.md

-# Noctua v9.2 — Turbo Charged GPU Powered - AI XSS Fuzzer
+# Noctua v9.5 - Context Aware, Server Aware, Waf Aware and Self Aware Autonomous XSS Fuzzer

+**Todo**
+- Include Art of XSS: The Reinforcement
+- New updates will drop soon

  **AI Powered discovers zero‑day XSS and verifying each hit in a real browser.**

 ---